HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-NOTE
+ERROR
     ```
+    Packages required but not available:
+      'MCMCprecision', 'scater', 'scran', 'ComplexHeatmap',
+      'multipanelfigure', 'circlize'

-    Package suggested but not available for checking: ‘singleCellTK’
+    Packages suggested but not available for checking:
-    ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  7.8Mb
-      sub-directories of 1Mb or more:
-        libs   5.7Mb
-    ```

-*   checking R code for possible problems ...
-NOTE
-    ```
-    featureModuleTable : <anonymous>: no visible global function definition
-      for ‘rowData’
-    Undefined global functions or variables:
-      rowData
+      'biomaRt', 'TENxPBMCData', 'singleCellTK'

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # CelliD